MadInc63/18_price_format/README.md

 # Price Formatter

-The script gives the console a formatted price.
+The script formats the price xxxx.yyyy or xxxx to the format x xxx.yy or x xxx respectively

 # How to use